 Due to the versatility and fine tunable technology, there are a wide range of electrospinning materials that can be applied.
 In the biomedical field the choice of the electrospinning materials are of fundamental importance.
 Biomedical products are based on degradable materials for short- to mid-term implants to non-degradable for permanent implants, such as dialysis shunts.
 In general, there a two groups of polymer electrospinning materials to be considered for use: the naturally derived and the synthetic polymers.

 Interest in electrospun fibers has increased rapidly over the past decade.
 At first mainly from a scientific perspective, but nowadays there is also a strong industrial interest in electrospinning nanofibers and their applications, because of the unique characteristics of these ultra-thin fibers, their nanoscale surface area and relatively defect-free molecular structure.
-These properties open the way towards applications like drug delivery, tissue engineering, air and water filtration, high-performance textiles, photonics and electronics, high-strength fibers and composites, energy storage and conversion and many others.
+These properties open the way towards applications like medical devices, drug delivery, tissue engineering, air and water filtration, high-performance textiles, photonics and electronics, high-strength fibers and composites, energy storage and conversion and many others.
 Find out more about the publications made with our state-of-the-art electrospinning equipment.